 We'll probably never know how many balloons blimps knocked out of the sky with their machine guns.
 The U.S. government was keeping a lid on the whole thing, hoping the lack of hubbub would convince the Japanese that their balloon program wasn't working — a strategy that worked nicely, as it turns out.
 But we do know that at least one blimp operating out of Tillamook was assigned to search out and intercept these.

 So the squadron at Tillamook may not have seen much action against submarines, but it's possible that they saved the U.S. from something even more dangerous.

 At the end of the war, the Navy was a lot less worried about having to defend the U.S. mainland, which was all the blimps were really useful for.
 By 1948, the Navy had decided to close the Tillamook station down; the county leased (and later bought) the place to run as an airport.
 The hangars were used for a variety of things — civilian blimp tours, a lumber mill, balloon testing and even aircraft manufacturing.

-A massive fire demolished one of the Tillamook blimp hangars in 1992.
+A massive fire demolished one of the Tillamook blimp hangars in 1992 after somebody at the county decided it would be OK to let a local farmer store hay in it.
 Today, the surviving hangar is home to the Tillamook Air Museum, which features a huge collection of vintage aircraft and memorabilia.